REFLECTIONS ON | OF CHANGE

-UNSETTLED is a long term project on change.
-The series focuses on the worldwide phenomenon of industrial expansions and its consequences in the study of the Belgian village Doel and the surrounding polder area.
-The place is threatened by vast harbor expansions of the port of Antwerp and related nature compensation plans, imposed by the European Union.
+UNSETTLED is a long term project on change and environment and addresses a current topic with global relevance.
+The series investigates, over a period of more than ten years, the evolution of the Belgian Village “Doel” and the surrounding land reclaimed from the sea.
+The area is under pressure by vast harbor expansions resulting from the increase of imported goods from the far east and related nature compensation plans imposed by the European Union.

 — Harris Fogel, Associate Professor and curator